 Constellation Brands: Fiscal 1Q Earnings Snapshot

 VICTOR, N.Y.
-(AP) _ Constellation Brands Inc. (STZ) on Friday reported a fiscal first-quarter loss of $245.4 million, after reporting a profit in the same period a year earlier.
+(AP) _ Constellation Brands Inc. (STZ.B) on Friday reported a fiscal first-quarter loss of $245.4 million, after reporting a profit in the same period a year earlier.

-The Victor, New York-based company said it had a loss of $1.30 per share.
-Earnings, adjusted for one-time gains and costs, came to $2.21 per share.
+On a per-share basis, the Victor, New York-based company said it had a loss of $1.30.
+Earnings, adjusted for one-time gains and costs, were $2.21 per share.

-The results topped Wall Street expectations.
-The average estimate of eight analysts surveyed by Zacks Investment Research was for earnings of $2.07 per share.

 Constellation Brands expects full-year earnings in the range of $8.65 to $8.95 per share.

-Constellation Brands shares have increased 17% since the beginning of the year, while the Standard & Poor's 500 index has climbed 17%.
-The stock has dropped 18% in the last 12 months.
+Constellation Brands shares have risen 14% since the beginning of the year.
+The stock has decreased 19% in the last 12 months.